Applying to Patricia D. Klingenstein Grants Program

 - April 15: Announcement of Grant Cycle; Application portal opens

-- May 31: Deadline for Applications; Application portal closes
+- May 31: Deadline for Applications; Application portal closes at midnight

 - June – July: Staff and Committee Review of Applications